sharronesofer/visual_dm/docs/code_quality_assessment.md

 - Monitoring and storage systems have clear usage and extension documentation.

 **Weaknesses:**
 - Some scripts (especially UI and quest-related) lack summary comments and usage examples.
+Technical debt markers should be resolved by adding appropriate documentation.
 - Incomplete documentation for certain runtime-generated UI components.

 ---